bernatfogarasi/song-flow/README.md

 ## What is TeamListener?

-A music/video player that combines YouTube, Spotify and SoundCloud by allowing users to create mixed playlists.
-Enables listeners to join rooms, where actions are synchronized between participants.
+A music/video player that combines YouTube and Spotify by allowing users to create mixed playlists.
+Enables listeners to join rooms, where music and actions are synchronized between participants.